Magadan: History

 The settlement of Magadan was founded in 1929 in the Ola river valley, near the settlement of Nagayevo.
 During the Stalin era, Magadan was a major transit centre for inmates sent to Gulag forced labour camps.
 From 1932 to 1953, it was the administrative centre of the Dalstroy organisation—a vast forced-labour gold-mining operation and forced-labour camp system.
 The first director of Dalstroy was Eduard Berzin, who between 1932 and 1937 established the infrastructure of the forced labour camps in Magadan.
 Berzin was executed in 1938 by Stalin, towards the end of the Great Purge.

 The town later served as a port for exporting gold and other metals mined in the Kolyma region.
 Its size and population grew quickly as facilities were rapidly developed for the expanding mining activities in the area.
 City status was granted to it on July 14, 1939.

 Magadan was visited by U.S. Vice President Henry Wallace in May 1944.
-He took an instant liking to his NKVD host, admired handiwork done by the enslaved political prisoners, and later glowingly called the town a combination of Tennessee Valley Authority and Hudson's Bay Company.
+He later glowingly called the town a combination of Tennessee Valley Authority and Hudson's Bay Company.